 - 1. Position the machine on the transport vehicle or trailer and apply the parking brake. - 2.
-Tie the machine down using the tie down holes in the frame in front of both front wheels and in the rear of the frame.
-(There is a total of 4 tie-down areas.)
+Tie the machine down using the tie down holes in the frame behind both front wheels and in the rear center of the frame.